sourcegraph/srclib/docs/sources/api/data-model.md

 For each source unit, a graph is generated from the associated code, consisting of **definitions** and **references**.
 A definition is the original point in code where an object is defined, be it a function, module, or class.
-References are anywhere that symbol is then later used in code - references then link back to the original definition.
+References are anywhere that def is then later used in code - references then link back to the original definition.
 References can link to definitions in other source units and repositories.

 ## Toolchain